Docs

 Changes to some function return signatures

 There have been changes to return signatures for some functions.
 Since the Clerk API responses are paginated, the totalCount property is helpful in determining the total number of items in the response easily.
-This change also aligns the response shape with what is returned from the Clerk backend API.
+This change also aligns the response shape with what is returned from the Clerk Backend API.
 Each impacted function is listed below, along with code examples:

 Users.getOrganizationMembershipList return signature changed

 The response payload of Users.getOrganizationMembershipList was changed as part of the core 2 release.
 Rather than directly returning data, the return signature is now { data, totalCount }.
-Since backend API responses are paginated, the totalCount property is helpful in determining the total number of items in the response easily, and this change in the backend SDK aligns the response shape with what the backend API returns directly.
+Since Backend API responses are paginated, the totalCount property is helpful in determining the total number of items in the response easily, and this change in the backend SDK aligns the response shape with what the Backend API returns directly.

 Here's an example of how the response shape would change with this modification: